University Hospital Erlangen

 - Bone scintigraphy

-- Scintigraphy to determine the expression of somatostatin receptors using Tc-99m-Tectreotyd
+- Scintigraphy to determine the expression of somatostatin receptors with Tc-99m-Tectreotyd

 - I-123 MIBG scintigraphy

-- Scintigraphy to determine the expression of PSMA (prostate specific membrane antigen) with Tc-99m MIP1404
+- Scintigraphy to determine the PSMA (prostate-specific membrane antigen) expression with Tc-99m MIP1404

 - Myocardial perfusion scintigraphy

 - Assessment of myocardial viability

 - Assessment of sympathetic innervation with the I-123 MIBG

 - Nephrology and urology